What is Overtime?

 Contact Our California Overtime Lawyers for Help

 California wage and hour laws offer more extensive protections for employees than the federal Fair Labor Standards Act, and it is important that California employees understand their legal rights under these laws.
 If you are entitled to a premium pay rate for overtime hours and your employer refuses to pay you the wages you deserve, you may have grounds to file a wage and hour lawsuit.
-Contact Davtyan PLC today to discuss your case with an experienced California overtime attorney.
+Contact Davtyan Law Firm today to discuss your case with an experienced California overtime attorney.